 - Probation Violations

-California’s medical marijuana laws are vague and confusing, and it is important to have an experienced attorney that understands exactly how to argue these cases.
+California’s marijuana laws are vague and confusing, and it is important to have an experienced attorney that understands exactly how to argue these cases.
 Michael E. Cindrich will aggressively fight on your behalf to get the charges dismissed, and your medicine returned.
-Mr. Cindrich has successfully recovered over 100 pounds of wrongfully seized marijuana from law enforcement agencies in California.
+Mr. Cindrich has successfully recovered several hundred pounds of wrongfully seized marijuana from law enforcement agencies in California.

 Michael E. Cindrich Interviewed on “The Russ Belville Show”

 - HS 11358, HS 11359 [87 PLANTS] – NOT GUILTY VERDICT

 - HS 11379.6(a) – NOT GUILTY VERDICT

 - HS 11359, HS 11358 [98 PLANTS, 6 lbs] – NOT GUILTY VERDICT